delandtj/minio/cmd/gateway/zerostor/README.md

 ## Metadata

+This gateway has two kind of metadata : mongodb and local filesystem.

-This gateway use local filesystem as metadata, the directory of the metadata location is specified in `MINIO_ZEROSTOR_META_DIR` environment variable.
+When using local filesystem as metadata, the directory of the metadata location is specified in `MINIO_ZEROSTOR_META_DIR` environment variable.

 0-stor provide metadata using `ETCD` and `Badger`, but this gateway doesn't use them because they